etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-standard-process-definition.md

 ###  Subordinated Combos

 The data that can be selected within a combo (selector) can be restricted based on values other parameters take using **Validation Rules**.
 Logic of these validations is a HQL that is appended to its datasource.
-This is written in javascript being posible to use OBBindings, in the same way default value is written.
+This is written in javascript being posible to use `OBBindings`, in the same way default value is written.

 ###  Parameter Grouping